radareorg/radare2-book/rabin2/file_identification.md

-## File identification
+## File Properties Identification

-The file identification is done through the -I flag, it will output information regarding binary class, encoding, OS, type, etc.
+File type identification is done using `-I`.
+With this option, rabin2 prints information on a binary's type, its encoding, endianness, class, operating system, etc.:

     $ rabin2 -I /bin/ls
     file    /bin/ls